html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 ### JSON.stringify will no longer serialize DOM Attributes

-JSON.stringify doesn’t serialize DOM Attributes on the prototype.
+JSON.stringify doesn't serialize DOM Attributes on the prototype.
 For example, this can affect your site if you are trying to serialize an object such as Push Notification's [PushSubscription](https://w3c.github.io/push-api/#pushsubscription-interface).

 Chrome 42 and earlier the following would have worked: